 Access to a Large Market

-In 2016, one in four U.S. adults reported having a disability.
+It’s reported that one in four U.S. adults has a disability.
 Even if people with disabilities are not your primary customers, they’re most likely part of your audience.

 Do you think these consumers would buy from a website that is not accessible and difficult to use?
 More than 80% of people with disabilities don’t trust a service provider because of problems, mainly caused by unsatisfactory web accessibility.
 A survey study in the U.K. found that, in 2019, 4 million people abandoned a retail website because of accessibility difficulties — resulting in a loss of £17.1 billion (almost $24 billion).